K33TY/Jif-Sif-to-Fabric/Docs/Plan-of-attack.md

 If time permits, these are additional goals that I hope to accomplish:

   + Implement improvements to the calendar app's UI and usability.
+  + Extend from current hardcoding of users to perhaps allow adding users
   + Figure out how to automate the build process for this example.
   + Figure out how use shared .jar libraries in Jetty.